KestrelComputer/kestrel/_posts/2013-12-08-programming-without-lambdas.md

     include muler.fs

 For those who've read Leo Brodie's [Thinking Forth](http://thinking-forth.sourceforge.net), these configuration modules correspond closely to "load blocks."
+For those who have experience programming FPGAs or [GreenArrays chips](http://www.greenarraychips.com), these configuration modules resemble floorplanning.
+The differences lie in dimensionality; memory exposes only a single dimension (address), and you place modules relative to each other.

 ### Prefer Global Variables over Local Variables or Records